 If you need to record a video that is longer than 5 minutes, Screencast-o-matic will let you record up to 15 minutes of video.
 Like Screencastify and Loom, you can choose to embed your webcam and trim the beginning and end of your video before exporting it.

 With any of the screencapture options, once you have recorded your video, you can get a link to it that can be posted in Moodle for your students to view.
 If you are using one of these for student presentations, students can submit the link to their videos either in a Moodle Assignment (which can be configured to accept links) or in a Forum, where they can post presentations for viewing by their classmates as well as the facilitator.

-Aside from the ability to trim the beginning and end of your recording, most free screen capture tools do not give you the ability to edit the resulting video.
+Aside from the ability to trim the beginning and end of your recording, most free screen capture tools do not give you the ability to edit the resulting video (though Loom’s editing options are slightly more robust).
 However, there are plenty of free resources out there for editing videos if you need that capability.